 Can I tell you the best thing about this hummus?
 It brings good friends around a table.
 Put a couple plates of hummus out.
 Pita chips.
 Or grilled naan.
 A bottle of wine.
 And that’s a recipe for a good evening.

-3. Turn the processor on and slowly pour in olive oil.
+- Turn the processor on and slowly pour in olive oil.
 Process until smooth and thick.
+Add warm water to thin if texture is too thick.
 Cover and refrigerate.

-4. To serve, place hummus on a plate.
+- To serve, place hummus on a plate.
+Drag the back of a spoon in a swirling pattern around top of hummus (not pictured).
 Drizzle with olive oil.
 Sprinkle with parmesan cheese and red pepper flakes.
 Accompany with pita chips, naan, or flat bread crisps.